If you supervise the sale of alcohol you will need a Personal Licence. You should apply to the council covering the area where you live.

 You can apply for a subject access search through the police once you have a DBS check.

 Before you apply for your personal licence you will need to hold a licensing qualification.
-There are a number of private providers of courses - we have listed some who have provided training to license holders in our area in the links section of this web page.
+There are a number of private providers of courses - we have listed some who have provided training to license holders in the local area, in the links section of this web page.

 Apply for a personal licence

-Once you have carried out the pre-application activities you will need to download the application form from this page and return it with:
+Once you have carried out the pre-application activities you will need to download the application form from this page and return it with the following supporting documents:

-- 2 passport photographs (one of which must be endorsed)
+- 2 passport photographs (one of which must be endorsed by a professional person)

 You can return your completed application by post to: